Managing Knowledge Panels at Google

 - Pictures of the business

-When that associated person is logged in during a search session, they can provide a search query for the entity that the owner owns.
+When that associated person is logged in during a search session, they can provide a search query for the owner’s entity.
 The search engine will access entity information from an entity listing portal interface.

 The search engine can